 Above: The countertops and backsplashes are Carrara marble.
 Considering splurging on marble in your own kitchen?
 See Remodeling 101: Marble Countertop Pros and Cons and read Michelle's cautionary tale, My Dirty Secret: How I Learned to Live with a Marble Backsplash.

-Above: The cupboard's Metro White Matt Flat Wall Tiles came from Tons of Tiles in the UK; £O.32 per tile.
-Home Depot sells miniature 1-inch-by-2-inch Metro Subway Matte White Wall Tile, shown here, for $5.95 per square foot, and 2-inch-by-7-inch Metro Soho Subway Tile Glossy White for $6.97 per square foot.
+Above: The cupboard's Metro White Matt Flat Wall Tiles came from Tons of Tiles in the UK; £0.32 (50 cents) per tile.
+Home Depot sells miniature one-by-two-inch Metro Subway Matte White Wall Tile, shown here, for $5.95 per square foot, and two-by-seven-inch Metro Soho Subway Tile Glossy White for $6.97 per square foot.
 For a top-of-the-line, handmade version, consider Heath Ceramics Modern Basics tiles.
-Subway tiles can be patterned in a number of ways: see our White Tile Pattern Glossary.
+Subway tiles can be patterned in a number of ways; see our White Tile Pattern Glossary.

 Above: The kitchen faucet was built on site by a plumber.
 Feeling handy?
 How-to site Instructables explains How to Build Your Own Copper Pipe Faucet.
-You can source a variety of copper parts, including piping, elbows, and pressure cup adapters, shown here, at Home Depot; 5 feet of 1/2-inch Copper Pipe is $7.34.
+You can source a variety of copper parts, including piping, elbows, and pressure cup adapters, shown here, at Home Depot; five feet of half-inch Copper Pipe is $17.98.
 Want to start with an easier copper pipe project?
 DIY: Copper Pipe Curtain Rods for $35.
 Photograph by Izabella Simmons.

 Above: The trio of Twisted Flex & Copper Pendant Lights hanging over the island are by Cox & Cox of London; £43 ($67) each.
 For an energy-efficient alternative, consider the Plumen Drop Cap Pendant Set in Copper; $44.95 (and read World's Most Stylish Light Bulb, Version 002).